Small Claims Trials

-Small claims cases are cases where the amount in controversy does not exceed 20 million won and the intended claim is payment of money, other replacement goods or certain quantity of securities.
+Small claims cases are cases where the amount in controversy does not exceed 30 million KRW and the objective is payment of money, other replacement goods, or certain quantity of securities.

-For the expeditious handing of small claims matters, when the complaint is filed, a hearing date is immediately set and deliberations are completed after one hearing, with the decision to follow immediately.
-Except, however, when the court recommends the defendant to execute performance, it may not set the hearing date but first serve the transcript of the decision to recommend performance and only if there are any objections thereto, the hearing date is set immediately and the trial proceeds.
+For the expeditious handling of small claims cases, when a complaint is received, a hearing date will immediately be set and the deliberations will be completed after one hearing and then the judgment will follow straight away.
+Except, however, when the court decides to recommend performance, it may not set the hearing date but will be serving the transcript of the decision to recommend performance first and when there is an objection thereto, the hearing date will then be set promptly and the trial will proceed.

-The spouse, lineal relations and siblings of the party may serve as litigation agents even without the leave of the court.
-In this case, family relationship certificate or resident registration transcript that can prove the family relationship or a power of attorney that can prove the grant of authorization must be submitted.
+The spouse, lineal relations and siblings may serve as litigation agents even without the leave of the court.
+In this case, family relationship certificate or resident registration that proves the family relationship and a power of attorney that proves the grant of authorization must be submitted.

-In small claims cases, decision to recommendation performance means the decision by the court to recommend the defendant to perform as requested in the complaint by attaching a copy of the complaint or a copy of the statement prior to filing lawsuit.
-That is to say, in simple small claims matters, the court recommends performance at its own discretion and if the defendant does not object, then the plaintiff is given the right to enforce even without any hearing.
+In small claims cases, decision on performance recommendation means that by the court's decision, the court is recommending the defendant to perform as requested in the complaint and attaches a copy of the complaint or a copy of the statement prior to filing lawsuit.
+This system is to allow the court to recommend performance at its own discretion in simple small claims cases and if the defendant does not object, then the plaintiff is given the right to enforce without a hearing.

-Also, when the recommendation to perform is confirmed, the special provision of involuntary enforcement rules provides that involuntary enforcement is possible with the decision on recommendation to perform without a separate enforcement order.
-However, in the following circumstance, the court may not issue recommendation to perform:
+Also, when the performance recommendation is confirmed, the special provision in involuntary enforcement rules provides that involuntary enforcement is possible with the decision on performance recommendation without a separate enforcement order.
+However, in the following circumstances, the court may not issue decision on performance recommendation:

-When the recommendation to perform is served on the defendant and confirmed, the court serves a original copy to the plaintiff.
-The defendant may raise an objection within 2 weeks from the date the recommendation to perform has been received.
-On the other hand, if the recommendation to perform is confirmed, it has the same effect as the final judgment.
+After the decision on performance recommendation is served on the defendant and finalized, the court (the participating officer, etc.) will serve the original copy to the plaintiff.
+The defendant may raise an objection within 2 weeks from the date the decision on performance recommendation was served.
+On the other hand, if the decision on performance recommendation is confirmed, it has the same effect as a final judgment.

-Involuntary enforcement pursuant to recommendation for performance in principle may be done based on the true copy of the recommendation for performance without the enforcement order.
-Provided, however, in case of debt with conditions and when there is a need for enforcement for assumption, the enforcement order must be obtained based on the presiding judge’s order.
+In principle, the involuntary enforcement pursuant to decision on performance recommendation may be executed based on the original copy of the decision on performance recommendation and without an enforcement order.
+However, in cases where a bond is a condition and when there is a need for execution clause, the enforcement order must be obtained from the presiding judge.